uk-gov-mirror/LandRegistry.search-api/.gitlab/merge_request_templates/mr.md

 ## Mandatory
 * [ ]  Unit tests are all passing
 * [ ]  No flake8 linting violations
+* [ ]  Requirements and dependencies have been updated

 ## If applicable
 * [ ]  Swagger spec updated